jitesoft/docker-tesseract-ocr/README.md

 ## Tags

-Versions indicates OS version (or the name in case of alpine), the images with `4-` prefix uses tesseract version 4 while images without the prefix uses version 5.
+Versions indicate OS version (or the name in case of alpine), the images with `4-` prefix uses tesseract version 4 while images without the prefix uses version 5.

-All versions uses the same training data.
+All versions use the same training data.

 Images can be found at: